TonyPrater10/projects/README.md

 2. browser.pause(2500) pauses the test for 2500 milliseconds

-3. browser.setValue(searchFiller, searchTerms) sets the search bar (I named it searchFIller) with the term I want to search for (Node.js)
+3. browser.setValue(searchFiller, searchTerms) sets the search bar (I named it searchFiller) with the term I want to search for (Node.js)

 4. browser.keys(browser.Keys.ENTER) presses the ENTER key on the keyboard (i.e. submits the form)